preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/user-management/dynamic-groups/index.rst

 Add user types to a group
 ---------------------------
-To add a user type to a group, open the list and select a group.
+To add a user type to a group, open the list and select a type.

 .. image:: add-user-list.png